majkinetor/au/README.md

 Exception calling "GetResponse" with "0" argument(s): "The remote server returned an error: (401) Unauthorized.":<url>
 ```

-you need to pass HTTP/HTTPS headers used for retreiving `url`/`url64bit` to `$Latest.Options.Headers` as `Hashtable`, where key is header name, and value are header itself.
+you need to pass HTTP/HTTPS headers used for retrieving `url`/`url64bit` to `$Latest.Options.Headers` as `Hashtable`, where key is header name, and value are header itself.
 This may be `Authorization` or `Referer` header or any others.

 ## Other functions

-Apart from the functions used in the updating process, there are few suggars for regular maintenance of the package:
+Apart from the functions used in the updating process, there are few sugars for regular maintenance of the package:

 - Test-Package
 Quickly test install and/or uninstall of the package from the current directory with optional parameters.
 This function can be used to start testing in [chocolatey-test-environment](https://github.com/majkinetor/chocolatey-test-environment) via `Vagrant` parameter.